mtumilowicz/java11-reflection-fields/README.md

             a `Field` object that reflects the specified declared field of the class or interface represented by this `Class` object.

+            `NoSuchFieldException` if a field with the specified name is not found.

+            `SecurityException` if a security manager, <i>s</i>,
+            is present and some conditions are met (https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html).
 # project description